happystar9/Advanced_Web_Final/README.md

 Rubric items:
 - [x] CI/CD Pipeline: Set up CI/CD Pipeline to auto run linting and the kubernetes
-- [ ] Setup kubernetes files to have a live production enviornment (Kube not pulling webpage)
+- [x] Setup kubernetes files to have a live production enviornment
 - [x] Tests run in pipeline aborts if they fail

 Features: